NTI-Gymnasieingenjor/lunchpad/README.md

 We could add one of these to the Raspberry pi and make it run from it's power supply.
 Meaning we can avoid the Wifi problem entierly.
 This is beacause instead of the time being depentent from a NTP server it would just run on a local RTC which isn't dependent on Wifi.

-# In case of powerdown
+# In case of a Powerdown

 ### Currently